 I am looking for a short or long term lease or partnership but am open to creative ideas.

 There are thriving markets in the area and successful CSAs so people are educated about local food and many are very interested.
 We are lucky!
-I work full time and am not willing to leave my job so more than what I am doing is not feasible with out help.
-I have hosted over a dozen WWOOFers over the last couple of years and it has been an amazing experience and very helpful.
-I am now caught up with fencing and have a new chicken tractor built by one of the WWOOFers!
-Ideally someone would come in and start a farming operation.
-I do not have seperate housing, but have no issue sharing the house with someone.
+I do not have separate housing but have no issue sharing the house with someone.
 The house has a living room and a family room along with three bedrooms and three bathrooms, etc. So easy to share.
 There are many properties around here that are affordable and close so it would not take long to find a rental if you are a more private person.
 Building on the property is not out of the question either.

 Preferences and restrictions on agricultural activities:

 I am not interested in having a lot of chemicals on the property.
-Organically certified pesticides, fertilizers etc. would be fine.
-The property is zoned agricultural and there are no restrictions on what animals we can have.
+Organically certified pesticides, fertilizers, etc. would be fine.
+The property is zoned agricultural and there are no restrictions on what animals can be housed here.